Five Common Causes of Low Airflow in a Home

 - Tobacco smoke

-Most residential systems can adequately remove airborne contaminants with a filter rated MERV 7-12.
+Most residential systems can adequately remove airborne contaminants with a filter rated MERV 7 to 12.
 The higher the MERV rating, the smaller the pores are for air to flow through your furnace filter.
 Smaller pores can create more resistance in airflow than a system is designed to manage, thus making it inefficient.
 That reduction in airflow can then cause the very problems the filter is meant to solve.
 It can make indoor air quality worse and put a damaging amount of pressure on the fan of your furnace or AC system.

 2. Crushed, Blocked, Improperly Installed or Disconnected Duct Runs